yuqiliulab/TCIEm6A/README.md

-# circRNA-m6A Deep Learning Analysis
+# TCIEm6A

-We present here TCIEm6A for “translatable circRNAs identification and editing via m6A modification”.
-For the first time, we explored different strategies for encoding sub-molecular geographic information of translation-enhancing elements on circRNAs, from which a prediction framework was built upon a hybrid deep learning architectures combining Transformer, recurrent neural network, and LSTM-attention.
+We present  TCIEm6A, the first deep learning framework for “translatable circRNAs identification and editing via m6A modification” at base resolution.
+For the first time, we explored different strategies for encoding the sub-molecular topological genomic contexts of translation-enhancing elements on circRNA transcripts, building a prediction framework upon a hybrid architecture combining Transformer, recurrent neural network, and LSTM-attention.
 ### System
 - Linux / macOS / Windows (WSL recommended)
 - Python ≥ 3.7